delventhalz/advent-of-code-2023/README.md

 This is a fork of my
 [2020 AoC Runner](https://github.com/delventhalz/advent-of-code-2020), without
 last year's solutions.
-I expect it to evolve and change over the month.
+It is mostly aimed at streamlining developing JavaScript solutions, but I am starting to experiment with [supporting other languages](#using-other-languages).
+I expect the project to evolve and change over the month depending on my needs.

 ## Contents